 Have you tried to cut your own hair with clippers?
 If so, you may have given yourself an impromptu buzzed cut.
-This style is easy to achieve, and many guys style their hair this way to save time and money.
+This stylish haircut is easy to achieve, and many guys style their hair this way to save time and money.

-The buzz cut is well known for its military-style, using a #1 or #2 electric clipper setting to cut the hair length all-over the head.
-It’s a popular look for many reasons, especially when men need a quick, short morning hair routine.
+The buzz cut is a military-style, using a #1 or #2 electric clipper setting to cut the hair length uniformly all-over the head.
+It’s a popular look because it’s easy to cut and requiring little to no maintenance.
 Even with the style’s simplicity, a unique cut is still possible with several buzzed style variations.

 Stay on-trend by learning about popular buzzed styles, longer buzzed looks, and barber favorites like fades.
 Plus, get tips on how to self-buzz your hair for this look.
 Read on below for pictures and videos for the perfect buzzed haircut.